pavanio/HFC/docs/Platform Overview.md

 	Ex: JNTU HFC Center, GRIET Center

 - HFC Chapter
-	Chapter is a loosely coupled group of contributors who are involved only part-time
+	The chapter is a loosely coupled group of contributors who are involved only part-time
 	Ex: City Chapters (Hyderabad Chapter)

 - Problem Statement(s)